bankscrap/bankscrap/README.md

 There are two approaches to solve this problem:
 - Web scraping on the bank's site.
-- Reverse engineering the bank's mobile app to use the same API the app uses.
+- Reverse engineering the bank's mobile app or the bank's single page web app (if they have one) to use the same API.

 BankScrap uses both methods depending on the bank.